 Stakeholders were a key part of the creation of the recommendations outlined in the proposed implementation plan and were engaged across all levels - the individual campus level, the three integrating universities, and the six integrating universities.
-Engagement avenues included, but were not limited to: regular conference calls with the State System caucus of the General Assembly and joint legislative committee hearings; campus open forums with the Chancellor every semester at each of the 14 universities; State Wide Meet and Discuss (SWMD) (the faculty union labor relations meetings) and specially-convened meetings of all union leaders; regularly scheduled calls with leaders of the PA Councils of Trustees; and regular meetings with functional groups from the State System universities, including Presidents, Chief Financial Officers, Chief Academic Officers, Chief Student Affairs Officers, Strategic Enrollment Management Officers, and Chief Diversity Officers, where regular input was sought on System-level strategy, including university integrations.
+Engagement avenues included, but were not limited to: regular conference calls with the State System caucus of the General Assembly and joint legislative committee hearings; campus open forums with the Chancellor every semester at each of the 14 universities; State Wide Meet and Discuss (SWMD) (the faculty union labor relations meetings) and specially-convened meetings of all union leaders; regularly scheduled calls with leaders of the PA Councils of Trustees; and regular meetings with functional groups from the State System universities, Strategic Enrollment Management Officers, Chief Academic Officers, where regular input was sought on System-level strategy, including university integrations.
 Additionally, the Chancellor briefed on a regular basis the Governor and his staff, the Pennsylvania Secretary of Education, and the Executive Committee of the Board of Governors.